 A Pipeline Program

-In partnership with Just The Beginning, the ISF Judicial Internship is an 8-week, highly selective, nonpartisan program devoted to promoting and encouraging diversity and inclusion in the field of law.
-Whether interning or externing in Summer, Fall, or Spring semester, interns will gain real-world experience in the courtrooms and chambers of federal and state appellate judges, federal district judges, and federal bankruptcy and magistrate judges.
+The ISF Judicial Intern Scholarship is devoted to promoting and encouraging diversity and inclusion in the field of public interest law.
+Whether interning in Summer, Fall, or Spring semester, interns will gain real-world experience in the courtrooms and chambers of federal and state judges.

 - Active member of the Muslim community

-- Enrolled as a first-year law student an accredited law college or university in the U.S.
+- Enrolled as a first-year or second-year law student at an accredited law school in the U.S.

 - A U.S. citizen, permanent resident of the United States or a DACA recipient.